why-el/crowd-written-novel/NOVEL.md

 It was a sunny May day when Bill decided to take a walk.
-He reached for his cane
+He reached for his cane, glanced out the window and braced himself for the usual onslaught of students that would join him.
+Only one such awakening mind--James--had started to understand that his impairment wasn't an impediment, as leaving your body did not happen on the physical plane.
+And so what started out as a typical day of spiritual lessons and exploration began.

+As soon as Bill's feet touched the lawn, James started firing out questions.
+Immediately Bill knew that James had made that initial connection with source.
+That initial connection which forever changes the tides for an individuate consciousness. [the paragraph needs to be completed. the concept is to gradually enlighten the reader to mechanics of James' newly started spiritual journey]